How Can Employee Wellness Increase Productivity?

 Family & friends, fun & recreation, romance & significant others

-As an employer, your understanding of your employees having a life outside of work is crucial.
-People need to have enough time to spend doing things they want to do without having to think about work and other to-do lists.
-Do all you can to make sure your employees have enough spare time by introducing options like flexible working hours, enough holiday time or even early finishes to reward great work.
+Understanding your employees' lives outside of work is crucial as an employer.
+People need to have enough time to do things they want without thinking about work and other to-do lists.
+Do all you can to ensure your employees have enough spare time by introducing flexible working hours, enough holiday time or even early finishes to reward great work.
 Thinking that the weekend is enough time for people to have a life outside of work is naïve and can result in low tenure in your staff, not to mention adding stress, pressure and low performance in your employees.

 Personal growth, development and academic studies

-As an employer, educating your employees through training and courses can enhance their well-being as well as yours.
-Having employees who are continuously learning means you have a more knowledgeable workforce as well as a having a happy, progressing team.
+As an employer, educating your employees through training and courses can enhance their well-being and yours.
+Having employees who are continuously learning means you have a more knowledgeable workforce and a happy, progressing team.
 Invest in training your team by providing training sessions, courses and talks so your employees are less likely to feel as though the grass is greener in another company.

 Community and environment

-Being part of a team is great for individual wellness as it brings on feelings of belonging and value.
-It’s important to have a close-knit team who can trust and lean on one another for individual sanity as well as company culture.
+Being part of a team is great for individual wellness as it brings feelings of belonging and value.
+It's essential to have a close-knit team who can trust and lean on one another for personal sanity and company culture.
 Feelings of animosity or resentment in the office can destroy your culture and the people within it.

-Being around the same people in the same environment can often be stressful on employee’s so it is your responsibility as an employer to create an environment where people want to be – that could include making the office a welcoming fun place to work or it could mean mixing people’s workplaces up.
-Let people work from home, from a coffee shop or even from another office if you have more than one.
+Being around the same people in the same environment can often be stressful on employees, so it is your responsibility as an employer to create an environment where people want to be – that could include making the office a welcoming, fun place to work or it could mean mixing people's workplaces up.
+Let people work from home, in a coffee shop, or even in another office if you have more than one.

 Wealth